 Thanks for visiting!
 My blog is a resource guide for educational and informational purposes.
-(And sometimes venting about topics such as kids destroying the house again and/or individuals who wear Vibram Five Fingers to dinner parties.
+(And sometimes venting about topics such as kids destroying the house again and/or my husband going TDY again.
 You know–the usual.)
-To write my articles, I use my experiences, the experiences of others and various other resources including but not limited to the wild wild web, the Encyclopedia Britannica (what? you didn’t buy the extended library collection of 1989?) and a random book I found at a garage sale.
+To write my articles, I use my experiences, the experiences of others and various other resources including but not limited to the wild wild web, the Encyclopedia Britannica (what? you didn’t buy the extended library collection of 1989?) and a random book I found at a thrift store.
 That said, my advice doesn’t come with any guarantees.
 By visiting this site, you’re essentially signing a contract that says that you understand that I make no guarantees, and you won’t try to sue me or report me to the Obama administration.
 Because that, would be awkward.

 THE “I’LL GIVE YOU MY OPINION ABOUT YOUR SITUATION BUT DON’T SUE ME” DISCLAIMER

 Of course, this is based on me taking a quick look, sans magnifying glass, as a favor–and not the usual review and analysis of all documents and factors that I would consider when working with you as a traditional paid client.
-(You also miss out on my witty emails and me showering you with compliments.)
 That said, my advice and opinion is taken into account at your own risk, but for a proper analysis, hire a lawyer/doctor/other licensed professional–preferably one with a fancy certificate on their wall.
 Because who doesn’t like a fancy certificate?

 I’m an expert at what I do.
 I’ve got the street cred.
 The experience.
 The skills.
 And the qualifications.
 However, we should probably give a group nod to the fact that I am not a licensed psychologist or health care professional, and my services don’t replace the care of psychologists or other healthcare professionals.
 With that comes the standard eye-glaze inducing disclaimer that, no, I cannot actually guarantee the outcome of our coaching efforts and/or recommendations on my website/blog/email series, and my comments about the outcome are expressions of (my very personal) opinion only.
 I can guarantee you this, however: I will do my best to coach you, and I’ll do everything in my power to help.